Be My Lover Now

 "Be My Lover Now" is a song by British singer and songwriter Philip Oakey and producer Giorgio Moroder.
 It was written by Oakey and Moroder and recorded for the album Philip Oakey & Giorgio Moroder.
-It was released as a single in the UK in August 1985 where it reached number 74 on the singles charts and remained on the charts for 1 week.
+It was released as a single in the UK in August 1985 where it reached number 91 on the singles charts and remained on the charts for 1 week.
 It was the third and final single to be released from the brief Oakey/Moroder partnership which had started with the hit single "Together in Electric Dreams" (1984).

-Because the single was not a commercial success and neither was the album, it effectively ended the short-lived partnership between Oakey and Moroder in 1985.
-Oakey returned to work with his band the Human League full-time.

 Music video

 The music video for "Be My Lover Now" was less extravagant than the high budget video for the previous single "Good-Bye Bad Times".

-The video has a surreal theme and features Philip Oakey performing on stage in an ornate theatre, with 3 female backing singers/dancers and two female podium dancers either side of the stage who are dressed identically to an audience of identical blue dress wearing female 'clones' in their 30s/40s who are competing for Oakey's attention.
+The video has a surreal theme and features Philip Oakey performing on stage in an ornate theatre, with three female backing singers/dancers and two female podium dancers either side of the stage who are dressed identically to an audience of identical blue dress wearing female 'clones' in their 30s/40s who are competing for Oakey's attention.

+Critical reception

+Upon its release as a single, Don Watson of NME considered "Be My Lover Now" to be "catchy enough" and "definitely an improvement" on "Together in Electric Dreams".
+He also noted the "infuriatingly familiar, cloying perfect slide guitar refrain", but felt overall that the song did not "contain a spark of the irresistible tacky thrill that was 'Love Action'".
+Nancy Culp of Record Mirror remarked, "Phil, darling, you are wasting your awesome vocal talents endorsing this aural popcorn.
+Please go away at once and sing 15 choruses of 'Louise' to make up for it."
+Ro Newton of Number One noted the talents of Oakey and Moroder but felt "together they just don't seem to gel".
+She described the song as a "flat, repetitive disco dirge which establishes nothing except the fact Phillip is becoming rather desperate".
+John Harrison, writing for The Sydney Morning Herald, called it "strictly dance-floor material, with the inherent weakness (banal lyrics) and strengths (big beat) of that tag", but added that "it is a little classier than most of the ilk".